Code-Institute-Submissions/The-Atmintis-Game/README.md

 ## Testing

+I have given the URL out to my partners family, they speak Lithuanian and have children between 3-7, they have all tested the game and love it. no bugs or issues reported. in total 12 people have now played the game.

 Used [HTML Validator](https://validator.w3.org/) to check the markup on each page.
 All pages have the following message: Document checking completed.
 No errors or warnings to show.